Second Chances

 Of course, I wanted to do more—reinforce the bouncy first floor, relocate the staircase, really reshape the space—but every project needs a ceiling or you risk renovating yourself into a financial black hole.
 When I finally sold the house, the profit was modest, but the relief was enormous.
 And honestly, that might be the best lesson I learned: beautiful transformations only count if they’re also smart.

-“A building is alive, like a man, and its spirit is the spirit of its maker”
+“A building is alive, like a man, and its spirit is the spirit of its makers”

 — Frank Lloyd Wright